kevinknpham/CommCommCorgis/README.md

 **Server message format**

-The response will be JSON formatted contain an `action` field.
+The response will be a JSON formatted String containing an `action` field.

 if `action` is chat
 * `user`: name of message sender